With these healthy homemade granola bars, you can easily switch up the mix-ins to make your own favorite flavors!

 I have made these bars three times now in the past two weeks, and I’ve finally gotten the recipe just right.
 As usual, I adapted the original recipe to make it healthier, because if I am going to make a granola bar, I want it to be a healthy snack.
 I eat enough cookies already.
 One change I made was to really cut down on the amount of sugar.
 The original recipe called for a lot of sugar, plus some corn syrup, which I try to avoid if at all possible.
 I used just ¼ cup of honey in my bars, and they are plenty sweet, especially with dried fruit mixed in.
 I also replaced most of the butter with applesauce, and increased the amount of oats and flaxseed.

 As with many homemade foods, making your own granola bars allows you to completely control the ingredients and customize them to your preferences.
 You can choose which mix-ins you want to add- nuts, dried fruits, seeds, even dark chocolate.
-I’ve made two varieties of these, one with chopped dried apricots and almonds, and another with dark chocolate chips, dried cranberries, and walnuts.
-Both were amazing, although I’m kind of partial to the bars with the dark chocolate.
+I’ve made a couple varieties of these, one with chopped dried apricots and almonds, and another with dark chocolate chips, dried cranberries, and walnuts.
+My favorite version is with chopped dried cherries and mini chocolate chips mixed in.
 I usually use almond butter in my bars because it has a milder flavor, but peanut butter would work as well.

 - 2 cups old-fashioned oats